LemmyNet/rfcs/0004-post-tags.md

 }
 ```

 Below is an example of a News post in the news community.
 The post has a communtiy tag for the newspaper company that published it, as well as a content warning for Blood/Gore.
-In order to share this news post across instances it also is tagged with the news tag of a remote instance.

 Example Post json: